Tarleton State University

 Books

 As lead editor and contributor, Dr. Kabala brought together nationally and internationally recognized scholars in political theory, ethics, religion, and legal studies, many of whom drew on experience in public life to integrate practical insights into their contributions.
 The volume addresses our global crisis by turning to Augustine, a master at integrating disciplines, philosophies, and human experiences in times of upheaval.
 It covers themes of selfhood, church and state, education, liberalism, realism, and 20th-century thinkers.
 The contributors enhance our understanding of Augustine’s thought by heightening awareness of his relevance to diverse political, ethical, and sociological questions.
 Bringing together Augustine and Gallicanism, civil religion, and Martin Luther King, Jr., this volume expands the boundaries of Augustine's scholarship through a consideration of subjects at the heart of contemporary political theory.
-Published on 2 March 2021, the book is available from the Publisher and booksellers.
-It's Table of Contents and some parts can be viewed via the Look Inside option on Amazon and Palgrave.
+The book is available from the Publisher and booksellers.
+Its Table of Contents and some parts can be viewed on the Palgrave website:

 Augustine in a Time of Crisis: Politics and Religion Contested $149.99